Spur-winged lapwing: Distribution

-These are conspicuous and unmistakable birds.
-They are medium-large waders with black crown, chest, foreneck stripe and tail.
-The face, the rest of the neck and belly are white and the wings and back are light brown.
-The bill and legs are black.
-Its striking appearance is supplemented by its noisy nature, with a loud did-he-do-it call.
-The bird's common name refers to a small claw or spur hidden in each of its wings.

-Ecology and behaviour
+Behaviour and ecology

 This species has a preference for marshes and similar freshwater wetland habitats.
 The food of the spur-winged lapwing is insects and other invertebrates, which are picked from the ground.

 It lays four blotchy yellowish eggs on a ground scrape.
 The spur-winged lapwing is known to sometimes use the wing-claws in an attack on animals and, rarely, people, who get too close to the birds' exposed offspring.

 Supposed cleaning symbiosis

 The "spur-winged plover" was identified by Henry Scherren as the "trochilus" bird said by the Greek historian Herodotus to be involved in what would now be called a cleaning symbiosis with the Nile crocodile.
 However, there is no reliable evidence that this or any other species in fact has such a relationship, although Cott does record that spur-winged plovers are the birds that most often feed around basking crocodiles, and are tolerated by them.